Air filter: Foam

 Oil-wetted polyurethane foam elements are used in some aftermarket replacement automobile air filters.
 Foam was in the past widely used in air cleaners on small engines on lawnmowers and other power equipment, but automotive-type paper filter elements have largely supplanted oil-wetted foam in these applications.
 Foam filters are still commonly used on air compressors for air tools up to 5 hp.
 Depending on the grade and thickness of foam employed, an oil-wetted foam filter element can offer minimal airflow restriction or very high dirt capacity, the latter property making foam filters a popular choice in off-road rallying and other motorsport applications where high levels of dust will be encountered.
 Due to the way dust is captured on foam filters, large amounts may be trapped without measurable change in airflow restriction.

 Cotton

 Oiled cotton gauze is employed in a growing number of aftermarket automotive air filters marketed as high-performance items.
-In the past, cotton gauze saw limited use in original-equipment automotive air filters.
-However, since the introduction of the Abarth SS versions, the Fiat subsidiary supplies cotton gauze air filters as OE filters.
+In the 1970's, with the introduction of the Fiat Abarth SS versions, cotton gauze air filters as OE automotive engine filters gained market traction.

-Stainless steel
+Metal

-Stainless steel mesh is another example of medium which allow more air to pass through.

-Stainless steel mesh comes with different mesh counts, offering different filtration standards.

-In an extreme modified engine lacking in space for a cone based air filter, some will opt to install a simple stainless steel mesh over the turbo to ensure no particles enter the engine via the turbo.
+Metal Mesh (stainless steel for rust resistance) is another example of an air filter media which can be ordered with different mesh counts to adjust for desired performance characteristics.
+In an extremely modified engine lacking the space for a cone-based air filter, some will opt to install a simple stainless steel mesh over the hot turbo to reduce certain particles sizes from entering the engine via the turbo.